The complex AGM, periods of elliptic curves over C and complex elliptic logarithms: Examples

-This time, however, we have $|a_0-b_0|=|a_0+b_0|$, while the other two conditions in \eqref{eqn:abc-cond} are strictly inequalities.
-Hence we have two minimal elements (up to sign) in one coset of $2\Lambda$ in $\Lambda$ (where $\Lambda$ is the period lattice of $E$), and so $\Lambda$ is rectangular.
+This time, however, we have $|a_0-b_0|=|a_0+b_0|$, while the other two relations in \eqref{eqn:abc-cond} are strict inequalities.
+Hence we have two minimal elements (up to sign) in one coset of $2\Lambda$ in $\Lambda$ (where $\Lambda$ is the period lattice of $E$), and $\Lambda$ is rectangular.